damonkelley/hostsup/README.md

 # hostsup

-A tool for easily editing your hosts file.
+A tool for easily managing your hosts file.

 ## Installation